SageNADev/Sage300-SDK/samples/README.md

 ## Database and Credentials

-By default, **SAMLTD** is the database and **ADMIN/ADMIN** are the credentials utilized by the samples.
+By default, **SAMLTD** is the database and **ADMIN** is the user credential utilized by the samples.

-These references are located in the Web project's **web.config** and **Global.asax** files.
-If a different database or other credentials are required, these files will require modification.
+These references are located in the Web project's **web.config** and **Login.aspx** files.
+Credentials
+are entered into a login page and stored in cookies in the developer's browser cache.
+Note that the password credential is not stored in a cookie.

 ## Web API WCF Data Services